The story of Ignaz Semmelweis is tragic and inspiring in equal measures. Born 1818 in Buda (now Budapest), Hungary,

 Many studies analyse the success of market timing by stock pickers, and none are particularly flattering.
 But even if they manage to profit from all their trading they still have to overcome a significant hurdle.

 They have to outperform after costs and running active funds costs a lot of money.

 For Semmelweis to assert that washing hands would save lives seems obvious to us today but at the time it seemed novel, strange and offensive to many,

 Similarly when we can adopt an evidence-based approach to investment management seems novel to many today.

 I read recently that there are now more funds than there are shares to purchase.
 With so many trying to beat the market it is clear that som will but too many of them fail to do so.

 Semmelweis was hounded out of his profession by the very Doctors who stood to lose face if they accepted his hypothesis.

 The Active Fund management industry is worth multi-trillion.
 Over a million fund managers worldwide have entire careers built on their ability to duck, dive and weave their way through markets to outperform an index or a benchmark.

 The financial press receives multi-millions in advertising money from fund houses trying to convince you that they have the secret source.
 Theirs is the secret source to outperformance and greater returns.

-As a Finacial Planner I have a duty to seek the most probable, consistant and likely methods for my clients to achieve their investment objectives and the evidence is in.
+As a Finacial Planner, I have a duty to seek the most probable, consistent and likely methods for my clients to achieve their investment objectives and the evidence is in.